Tom-England/ENGIEApp/README.md

 String unipass = "Hunter2";
 ```

-## Generating QR codes
-To generate a QR code the admin must have set a destination email address for the code to be sent to.
-This can be done on the admin options page.

-## QR Scanning and Form Submission
+### QR Scanning and Form Submission
 QR codes are read using the ZXing.Net.Mobile.Forms package.
 The QR codes contain
 a 3 letter text string of either 'ELT', 'EML' or 'GAS'.
 Once the QR code has been
-succesfully scanned, the user will be displayed with the correct user input form.
+successfully scanned, the user will be displayed with the correct user input form.
-Once the user has entered all neccesary fields and the submit button has been
+Once the user has entered all necessary fields and the submit button has been
 pressed, the user input details will be saved into the relevant text fields in the
 corresponding PDF document.
 The Syncfusion.Xamarin.PDF library and ISave.cs file
 are used to fill in the PDF document.
 An email is then sent to the destination email,
 that is set in the admin area.

+## Admin Features

+### Logging in as admin
+An admin account for testing has been set up for use with the username admin
+and the password admin.
+Access to the admin login can be reached from the Login
+page by pressing the admin icon in the top right corner of the screen.

+### Generating QR codes
+To generate a QR code the admin must have set a destination email address for the code to be sent to.
+This can be done on the admin options page.

 # Testing
-## Overview
+### Overview
 Tests have been written using the Xamarin.UITest framework that uses NUnit.
 This framework allows for the tests to interact with the application in the same
 way that a user would – by observing controls and tapping them appropriately.

-## Structure
+### Structure
 A “Page Object Architecture” has been followed where there is a class
 representing each page of the application.
 Methods are available for each
 action a user may make – such as tapping a button or entering text into a